tonyg/delta-t-udp/watson-delta-t-protocol-specification-1981.md

 ### ReceiverInitialization

-Receivers must wait at least At after an initialization before accepting any Rendezvous or Data packets to protect against duplicates (see AppendixA).
-TheAtusedisthesender'sand,withlossofmemory,the receiver will not know it until a packet arrives.
+Receivers must wait at least Δt after an initialization before accepting any Rendezvous or Data packets to protect against duplicates (see AppendixA).
+TheΔtusedisthesender'sand,withlossofmemory,the receiver will not know it until a packet arrives.
 Therefore, the receive wait interval is computed from PAtexp in the packet header relative to the Aidt field in the CR (see Section 6.2.5).
 This